Loss Barcode: A Topological Measure of Escapability in Loss Landscapes: Loss Barcode

+There is a thorough investigation in \cite{barannikov2019barcodes} of toy models and non-convex functions where this barcode lowering phenomenon was confirmed for small neural networks with few neurons.
+Therefore, in this work, we aim to apply the technique to the case of modern deep neural networks with cross-entropy loss function and to verify how well it is able to reflect the loss surface structure.

-We demonstrate the phenomena of barcodes' lowering with increase of network depth and width on the MNIST, FMNIST datasets with fully-connected neural networks with 2,3,4,6 and 8 hidden layers in section \ref{sec:fullyconnected}, and on CIFAR10 dataset in section \ref{sec:convn} with convolutional neural networks CNN32-1,CNN32-2,CNN32-3,CNN64-1,CNN64-2,CNN128-1.
+We demonstrate the phenomenon of barcodes lowering with the increase of network depth and width on the MNIST, FMNIST datasets with fully connected neural networks with 2, 3, 4, 6 and 8 hidden layers in Section \ref{sec:fullyconnected}, and on the CIFAR10 dataset in Section \ref{sec:convn} with convolutional neural networks CNN32-1, \mbox{CNN32-2}, \mbox{CNN32-3}, CNN64-1, \mbox{CNN64-2}, CNN128-1.